 connect by running ssh -Y athena.dialup.mit.edu

 - Windows remote client: you need X-Win32 from the MIT download site.
-Please note that X-Win32 technical support is only available from the vendor, not MIT.
+Note that X-Win32 technical support is only available from the vendor, not MIT.
 Configure X-Win32 for an ssh session to a remote Linux host (it should select xterm as the application to run).
 Choose hostname athena.dialup.mit.edu, and use your Athena username and password when it asks for these.
-It will save this session under the session name you choose, and in the future you can simply pick this session from the X-Win32 icon in the Windows panel to reconnect.
+It will save the session under the session name you choose, and in the future you can simply pick the session from the X-Win32 icon in the Windows panel to reconnect.

 - Linux remote client: from a terminal window:

-Installing OpenAFS on a non-Athena Linux machine will give you access to almost the entire set of Linux applications in lockers maintained by IS&T, including most Third Party commercial applications (to access most of the latter from off-campus you will need to install the VPN client).
+Installing OpenAFS on a non-Athena Linux machine will give you access to almost the entire set of Athena applications in lockers maintained by IS&T, including most Third Party commercial applications (to access most of the latter from off-campus you will need to run the VPN client).
 Lockers maintained by others may or may not be configured in a way that is fully compatible with OpenAFS operation.

-Please note that OpenAFS supplied with the various debathena flavors is preconfigured with a number of MIT-specific extras such as the add, attach, detach and setup commands and predefined values for the ATHENA_SYS and ATHENA_SYS_COMPAT environment variables; debathena also supplies MIT-specific utilities like athdir, hesinfo, machtype and various others; these will not be available by just installing OpenAFS on a non-Athena machine.
-Instructions for making them available are beyond the scope of this document, although advanced users can examine how they are implemented on Athena machines and adapt them for use on non-Athena machines.
-Given these issues, users desiring OpenAFS access with a lightweight installation may wish to consider the tradeoffs between installing just OpenAFS on vanilla Ubuntu versus one of the lighter weight debathena options such as debathena-standard.
+OpenAFS supplied with the various debathena flavors is preconfigured with a number of MIT-specific extras such as the add, attach, detach and setup commands and predefined values for the ATHENA_SYS and ATHENA_SYS_COMPAT environment variables.
+Debathena also supplies MIT-specific utilities like athdir, hesinfo, machtype and various others; these will not be available by just installing OpenAFS on a non-Athena machine.
+You may need to provide some or most of these to be able to launch software using the launch instructions in What Runs Where.
+Instructions for installing them are beyond the scope of this document, although advanced users can examine how they are implemented on Athena machines and adapt them appropriately.
+Given these issues, users desiring OpenAFS Athena access with a lightweight installation may wish to consider the tradeoffs between installing just OpenAFS on vanilla Ubuntu versus one of the lighter weight debathena options such as debathena-standard.

 Fedora users are advised to follow instructions here.
-Ubuntu and Debian users can install OpenAFS from the repositories for these distributions.
-In all cases, you will need to set the ThisCell file in your OpenAFS installation to athena.mit.edu and you may need to edit the CellServDB file to reflect changes in MIT AFS servers.
+Ubuntu and Debian users can install OpenAFS from the repositories for these distributions (you may need to use the PPA version instead of the version in the standard Ubuntu repositories on recent Ubuntu releases).
+In all cases, you will need to set the ThisCell file in your OpenAFS installation to athena.mit.edu.
 Once the client is installed you are ready to go.
 There are some significant differences between running applications this way and running them on a standard Athena machine:

-- unless you provide the attach and add commands and define the ATHENA_SYS environment variable as noted above, functionality depending on these will not work.
+- Unless you provide the attach and add commands and define the ATHENA_SYS environment variable, functionality depending on these will not work.

-- the /mit directory, needed as the standard mount point for lockers, will not exist.
-You will need to create it manually and may need to sudo to root to do this.
+- The /mit directory, needed as the standard mount point for lockers, will not exist.
+You will need to create it manually and make it world-writable.

 /mit/foo -> /afs/athena.mit.edu/software/foo